oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      This step is based on the steps documented in [Run a Database](https://oracle.github.io/weblogic-kubernetes-operator/userguide/overview/database/).

      **WARNING:** The Oracle Database Docker images are supported only for non-production use.
-For more details, see My Oracle Support note: Oracle Support for Database Running on Docker (Doc ID 2216342.1) : All the data is gone when the database is restarted.
+For more details, see My Oracle Support note: Oracle Support for Database Running on Docker (Doc ID 2216342.1).

 2. Use the sample script in `/tmp/operator-source/kubernetes/samples/scripts/create-rcu-schema` to create the RCU schema with the schema prefix `FMW1`.